Israeli Data Show School Openings Were a Disaster That Wiped Out Lockdown Gains

 Six weeks after forming an emergency government to handle the pandemic, and one week after promising that a “corona czar” would be appointed to take charge of the country’s haphazard response, Israel seems further than ever from its desired goal.

-On Sunday, Ronii Numa, the only known candidate for the czar job, a retired army general, withdrew his name after becoming aware that he would not be given the authority needed to coordinate a national response.
+On Sunday, Ronii Numa, a retired army general who was the only known candidate for the czar job, withdrew his name after he realized he would not be given the authority needed to coordinate a national response.

 Netanyahu devoted Monday to attempting to fire Yifat Shasha-Biton, chair of the Knesset’s Corona Committee and a member of his own Likud party, for the crime of defying his directives regarding the reopening of public pools and gyms.

-The prime minister, who is struggling to keep ultra-religious coalition parties in line, in the face of their demand to allow synagogues up to 50 congregants, ordered her to keep gyms and pools closed.
+The prime minister, who is struggling to keep ultra-religious coalition parties in line in the face of their demand to allow synagogues to admit up to 50 congregants at a time, ordered Shasha-Biton to keep gyms and pools closed.

 But without evidence proving that pools and gyms cause an uptick in contagion, Shasha-Biton allowed her committee to vote for opening.

-The health ministry has not released its own epidemiological findings on gyms and pools, if they exist.
-The ministry of education indicated it “intends to open schools as usual” on Sept.
-1, but no strategy is in place to prevent a second round of school epidemics.
+The health ministry has not released its own epidemiological findings on gyms and pools, if they exist, and the ministry of education indicated it “intends to open schools as usual” on Sept.
+1, even though the numbers from June would seem to provide conclusive data about the risks.
+In any case, no strategy is in place to prevent a second round of school epidemics.

 Prof. Galia Rahav, who chairs the department of infectious diseases at the Sheba Medical Center in Tel Aviv, said in an interview that “what happened in schools is just too much gathering, day after day, and kids come home and infect mom and dad.
 The top numbers of new infections were in kids.”